 With the cover off it looks quite different from a PAF.
 There are 2 rows of adjustable poles and they’re bigger than on a Gibson.
 The top of the bobbins are rather neatly hidden by a thin plate.

 Here’s where it gets really interesting.
 Those are very narrow bobbins and this one measures only 4.2KOhms.
 Not a lot of coil strength there but look what they’re sitting on.
 That is one fat magnet.
-It’s an Alnico V and literally twice the thickness of the Alnico 2 (usually) that you’d find in a PAF.
+It’s an Alnico V and literally twice the thickness of the magnet that you’d find in a PAF.
 So not only more powerful magnetic material but double the amount of it compared to a Gibson.
+That makes it quite a different beast.

-So that FilterTron sound consists of a weaker, thin sounding coil so lots of highs and twang from the windings and getting the aggression, attack and ‘clank’ from the powerful magnet.
+So that Gretsch FilterTron sound consists of a weaker, thin sounding coil so lots of highs and twang from the windings and getting the aggression, attack and ‘clank’ from the powerful magnet.
+A powerful magnet gives an immediacy to tone.
+You can really feel it when you play a guitar with a larger magnet.

 By the 1970’s they had changed the design and really they just didn’t sound like Gretsch’s any more.